techiescamp/vagrant-kubeadm-kubernetes/README.md

 If you are preparing for CKA, CKAD, CKS or KCNA exam, save $57 using code **SCOFFER15** at https://kube.promo/latest

+Current k8s version for CKA, CKAD and CKS exam: 1.22

 ## Prerequisites

 1. Working Vagrant setup